 The calibration board must be recorded at multiple different positions and orientations.
-You should also vary the distance of the board and make sure that you cover most of the field of view.
+A green overlay will be displayed in the preview window for all locations, were the board has previously been detected.
+You should vary the distance of the board and make sure that you cover most of the field of view of both cameras.
 When recording the calibration frames, it is important that both cameras are synchronized.